-GIS are powerful computerized systems with capabilities for inputting, storage, mapping, analysis and display of spatial data associated with a location on the Earth's surface.
+Applied Spatial Statistics used in conjunction with geographic information systems (GIS) provide an efficient tool for the surveillance of diseases.
+In the veterinary epidemiology, the advantage of mapping the locations of farms and other facilities with animals is obvious.
+In an outbreak of a disease it could make the management of the situation easier, and it could also provide a tool to evaluate different strategies to prevent the spread of infectious diseases.
 GIS have tremendously enhanced ecological epizootiology, the study of diseases in relation to their ecosystems.
 They have found increasing application for surveillance and monitoring studies, identification and location of environmental risk factors as well as disease prediction, disease policy planning, prevention and control.
-In this article we discuss the application of GIS to veterinary and medical research and the monitoring method of cow anthrax based on GIS and spatial statistical analysis.
-The method using a GIS tool facilitates is implemented significantly in the cow anthrax monitoring and investigation, and the space statistics - related prediction model provides a fundamental use for other study on space-related animal diseases.
+In this article we discuss the application of GIS to veterinary and medical research and the monitoring method of cow endemic fluorosis based on GIS and spatial statistical analysis.
+The method using a GIS tool facilitates is implemented significantly in the cow endemic fluorosis monitoring and investigation, and the space statistics - related prediction model provides a fundamental use for other study on space-related animal diseases.